Joshua Nkomo: Conflict with Mugabe

 Despite reaching their ultimate goal, ousting Smith's minority government, Nkomo could not reconcile his differences with Mugabe.

-Ideological differences kept the two men apart as Mugabe's Marxism clashed with Nkomo's Georgist reformism.
+Ideological differences kept the two men apart as Mugabe's Communist clashed with Nkomo's Socialist reformism.
 Nkomo's ethnic background was also grounds for distrust by Mugabe who constantly feared an uprising by the historically turbulent Ndebele population.
 Nkomo would make concessions and attempts to improve relationships but met with varying results, the most successful being the ones where Sally Hayfron would intervene, as she was the only person within Mugabe's party who was supportive of Nkomo.

 Initially, Mugabe refused to give Nkomo the position of Minister of Defence which Nkomo had been hoping for.
 After the intervention of Sally Hayfron, Nkomo was appointed to the cabinet (as minister without portfolio), but in 1982 was accused of plotting a coup d'état after South African double agents in Zimbabwe's Central Intelligence Organization, attempting to cause distrust between ZAPU and ZANU, planted arms on ZAPU owned farms and then tipped Mugabe off to their existence.

 In a public statement Mugabe said, "ZAPU and its leader, Dr. Joshua Nkomo, are like a cobra in a house.
 The only way to deal effectively with a snake is to strike and destroy its head."
 He unleashed the Fifth Brigade upon Nkomo's Matabeleland homeland in Operation Gukurahundi, killing up to 20,000 Ndebele civilians in an attempt to destroy ZAPU and create a one-party state.
 Nkomo fled the country.
 Mugabe's government claimed that he had "illegally" left dressed as a woman:

 NKOMO FLEES: ZAPU leader, Joshua Nkomo, fled in self-imposed exile to London after illegally crossing the Botswana frontier disguised as a woman on 7 March.
 1983, claiming that his life was in danger and that he was going to look for "solutions" to Zimbabwean problems abroad.